Ken Avery begins his 16th year as Gardener.

 In The Newsletter, (Vol. 22 No.1 Jan 1974), Gardener Ken Avery reported on visitors to the Garden area during the winter.

 “Today, January l, 1974, as I write this it is -30°.
 We have broken the record for low readings three days in a row and it is supposed to be cold again tomorrow.
 Last Sunday when it was about 0, my wife and I went to the Garden to fill the bird feeders.
 Since it was so cold we parked at the south end, rather than at the Spring, to make a quick trip of it.
 One car was parked at the gate when we arrived there.
 As we left our car another car pulled up with two young men with skis.
 When we left, just thirty minutes later, there were four other cars in the parking spot.
 At the top of the hill there was a family skiing; while I was filling the feeder some skiers went by; we met two skiers at the back of the Garden, two skiers coming down the hill from the hayfield, and two more skiers as we left the hayfield.
 (Skiers seem to run in packs of two.)
-[Ed note: The 'hayfield' would appear to be the open grassy area to the north side of the Garden which descends quickly to the level of the marsh behind the Garden].
+[Ed note: The 'hayfield' would appear to be the open grassy area to the north-east side of the Garden which descends quickly to the level of the marsh behind the Garden].
 I can't help but compare this with the first few years that I had the Garden.
 In those days you could spend hours in the park during the winter and never meet anyone.
 Starting about 1965 a few people started discovering how beautiful the Park was in the winter and with the rise in popularity of Cross-Country Skiing in the last few years, the winter seclusion of the area has almost vanished."

 It was reported that two members of the Friends of the Wildflower Garden have died recently - Mr. Alvin R. Witt and Mrs. Gerald Burgess (Louise).
 Mr. Witt had been a member since 1961.
 In may of 1973 he was made an Honorary Member in recognition of his valuable services as acting treasurer during the fund drive and construction of the Martha Crone Shelter.
 When the Volunteer Host and Hostess program was started, he spent many hours at the Garden talking with the visitors.
 Friends and relatives of Mr. Witt contributed a considerable amount of money as memorials to the Friends of the Wildflower Garden.